RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 The listed jar archive, **inventory-1.0.0-SNAPSHOT-runner.jar** , is an uber-jar with all the dependencies required packaged in the *jar* to enable running the application with **java -jar**.
-Thorntail also creates a *war* packaging as a standard Java EE web app that could be deployed to any Java EE app server (for example, JBoss EAP, or its upstream WildFly project).
+Quarkus also creates a native executable image which improves the startup time of the application, and produces a minimal disk footprint.
+The native image will be running on [GraalVM](https://www.graalvm.org/).

 Now let's write some code and create a domain model, service interface and a RESTful endpoint to access inventory: